WalterCouto/D2CE/d2s_File_Format.md

 | 1   | 11   | Class specific bits          |

 ###### Quality
-Item quality is encoded as a 4-bit integer followed by a certain number of bits.
+Item quality is encoded as a 4-bit integer.
+For version `87`+, except for Normal Quality, the other quality values have Quality Attributes of a certian size that come after the Class Specific bits.

 | Value | Size | Desc                                                                        |
 |-------|------|-----------------------------------------------------------------------------|